VIEWESMART/VIEWE-FAQ/Arduino-FAQ/English/FAQ.md

   ```
 * How to use the examples and demos in lvgl

+  1.Copy the `demos` folder and `examples` folder in the lvgl library file to the `src` folder

-  please open the corresponding macros
+  2.please open the corresponding macros
   ```c
   ...
   /*==================